DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/glossary.md

 ---
 id: glossary
-shortdesc: A list of some of the computer-related terms you may run across while operating the <span data-keyref="computer_model" /> computer.
+shortdesc: A list of some of the computer-related terms you may run across while operating the [computer_model] computer.
 author: Jerry Cleborne
 ---